Getting started

 Test MySQL Server connection

-1. Access the application server, and run the command shown below to install MySQL.
+1. Access the application server, run the following commands, and install MySQL.

 [root@localhost ~] # yum -y install mysql mysql-server